Reverse Mortgage Colorado

 How a Reverse Mortgage Works in Colorado

-A reverse mortgage is a loan secured by your home.
-Instead of making payments to the lender each month, the lender pays you.
-The loan balance grows over time as interest and fees are added.
+The basic mechanics: instead of paying the lender each month, the lender pays you.
+The loan balance grows over time as interest and fees accumulate.
 So rather than paying down debt, you are building it up.
 The loan gets repaid when you sell the home, move out permanently, or pass away.

 Who Qualifies for a Reverse Mortgage in Colorado

-To qualify for a HECM in Colorado, you must be at least 62 years old.
-The home must be your primary residence.
-You must either own it outright or have enough equity that the reverse mortgage proceeds can pay off your existing mortgage at closing.
-FHA-approved property types include single-family homes, HUD-approved condominiums, and manufactured homes that meet FHA standards.
-Most Colorado borrowers we work with own single-family homes, so this is rarely an issue, but it is worth confirming early if you own a condo or non-standard property.
+The basic requirements: you must be at least 62, the home must be your primary residence, and you must either own it outright or have enough equity that reverse mortgage proceeds can pay off any existing mortgage at closing.
+FHA-eligible property types include single-family homes, HUD-approved condos, and manufactured homes meeting FHA standards.
+Most Colorado borrowers own single-family homes, so property type is rarely an issue.
+But if you own a condo or a non-standard property, confirm eligibility early.
+You can review the full range of reverse mortgage options we offer in Colorado to see how program requirements apply to different property types.

-If you have a spouse or partner who is younger than 62, they can still be listed as a non-borrowing spouse on the loan.
-There are protections that allow a qualifying non-borrowing spouse to remain in the home after the borrowing spouse passes away, but the terms are different.
-This is a situation where getting the details right from the start matters greatly.
+If a spouse or partner is younger than 62, they can be listed on the loan as a non-borrowing spouse.
+Protections allow a qualifying non-borrowing spouse to remain in the home after the borrowing spouse passes away, without triggering repayment, as long as they continue meeting the loan’s ongoing obligations.
+The specific conditions depend on when the loan was originated.
+Get those terms in writing before closing.

-Being 62 and having equity is not enough on its own.
+Being 62 with home equity is not enough on its own.
 Lenders also run a financial assessment to evaluate your ability to keep up with property taxes, homeowners insurance, and home maintenance.
-If you have a history of tax or insurance delinquency, or if your income is too limited to cover ongoing costs, the lender may require a Life Expectancy Set-Aside (LESA).
-This is a portion of your proceeds held in reserve specifically to cover those expenses.
-It does not disqualify you, but it reduces the funds available to you upfront.
-This is exactly the kind of detail that gets missed when borrowers try to navigate the process alone.
+If your history shows late tax or insurance payments, or if your income may not reliably cover those costs, the lender may require a Life Expectancy Set-Aside, or LESA.
+A LESA reserves a portion of your proceeds to cover those obligations going forward.
+It does not disqualify you, but it reduces the funds you can access upfront.
+This is exactly the kind of detail that catches borrowers off guard when they have already planned around a specific dollar amount.
+When the specifics of your financial history can shift both your qualification and your available proceeds, working through those details with someone who has seen how they play out is the difference between a plan that holds and one that doesn’t.

-Your loan amount in a reverse mortgage is based on three factors: your age (or the age of the youngest borrower on the loan), the appraised value of your home, and current interest rates.
-The lender uses these inputs to calculate your Principal Limit, which is the maximum amount you can access.
-Older borrowers with higher home values and lower interest rates generally qualify for more.
+Your loan amount depends on three things: your age (or the youngest borrower on the loan), your home’s appraised value, and current interest rates.
+Lenders use these inputs to calculate your Principal Limit, which is the maximum you can access.

-HUD caps the home value used in the calculation at the HECM max claim amount, which HUD updates annually.
-For 2025, HUD set this figure at $1,209,750.
-This matters especially in Colorado, where home values in markets like Denver, Boulder, and the Front Range regularly exceed this threshold.
-If your home is worth more than the HECM cap, you still use the cap figure in the calculation.
-You get the benefit of the cap, but not a dollar-for-dollar credit for every dollar of equity above it.
+HUD caps the home value used in the calculation at the HECM max claim amount.
+For 2026, FHA set that figure at $1,249,125 nationwide.
+There are no county-by-county HECM limits.
+The same cap applies everywhere in Colorado.
+This matters in markets like Denver, Boulder, and the ski resort corridor, where home values regularly exceed that threshold.
+If your home is worth more than the cap, only $1,249,125 feeds into the calculation.
+You get the benefit up to that limit, but not a dollar-for-dollar credit for every dollar of equity above it.

-HUD uses a Principal Limit Factor (PLF) table to determine what percentage of the max claim amount you can borrow.
-The PLF rises with age.
-A borrower at 62 might access roughly 40 to 50 percent of the max claim amount.
-A borrower at 75 might access 55 to 60 percent.
-A borrower at 85 might access 65 percent or more.
-The exact figure depends on the expected interest rate at the time of application.
-Because of this, waiting to set up a reverse mortgage until you truly need it can cost you access.
+HUD then applies a Principal Limit Factor, or PLF, to calculate the percentage of the max claim amount you can borrow.
+At current interest rate levels, a 62-year-old borrower can typically access around 38 percent of the max claim amount, according to HUD’s PLF tables.
+That percentage rises with age, reaching roughly 75 percent for borrowers in their early to mid 90s.
+The exact figure depends on the expected interest rate at the time of your application.
+Because of this, waiting until you truly need a reverse mortgage can cost you access.
 The loan grows in your favor with age, but so does the balance over time.

 Once you know your Principal Limit, you choose how to receive the funds.
 There are three basic options, and the right one depends on your goals, not just your immediate cash needs.